 One of the main problem posed to successful plant production is the overwintering period of the rooted plants, which is very problematic in witch-hazel, regardless of the propagation method used.
 There are frequent reports about witch-hazel species, which can be rooted very well but the rooted cuttings survive only the first winter with great looses (Spethmann 1997).
 Nair et al. (2008) showed with just rooted cuttings of Stewartia pseudocamellia that they survived winter most successfully when the growing conditions (substrate mixture) during rooting were optimal.
 A woody plant is not able to acquire tolerance to lower temperatures at every phase of its phenological cycle but the process of hardening has to be finished before winter starts.
 The hardening is characterised by accumulation of sugars and other protective substances, which make cells to become less turgid (Larcher 2003).

 Sugar synthesis and their accumulation during the propagation process are important for carbohydrate synthesis.
 Carbohydrates play an important role in the process of adventitious rooting (AR).
 As primary metabolites they are important for cutting growth during the propagation season and, based on their involvement in the hardening of cuttings, are consequently also important for cutting survival during the winter period.
 Numerous reports (Spellerberg 1986, Veierskov 1988, Druege 2009) have discussed the relationships between the carbohydrate status in cuttings and different sub-phases during AR.
 They all emphasized that the formation of roots and their growth is tightly dependent on the carbohydrate status.
 Carbohydrates are carriers of the assimilated C, which is used for the root formation and for forming the structural compounds that are necessary in the process of building up the cell wall during the formation of roots (Druege 2009).
-Moreover, some reports also recognise carbohydrates as the potentially necessary actor in the root initiation phase as energy and C providers (Veierskov 1988).
+Moreover, some reports also recognise carbohydrates as the potentially necessary factor in the root initiation phase as energy and C providers (Veierskov 1988).

 Carbohydrates are not only important as providers of energy and C-skeletons for other essential organic compounds formation needed for AR but also have a crucial role to properly prepare plants for the winter period (Veierskov 1988, Larcher 2003, Druege 2009).
 Therefore, the propagation strategy may not be directed only to root formation but has to enable the rooted plant to form enough essential sugars as well.
 In the case of cuttings, their surrounding has to minimise stress after their severance to enable photosynthesis also during the propagation process.
 This can be achieved only by including an appropriate irrigation system (Štefančič et al. 2008).
 Optimal photosynthesis results in higher concentration of primary metabolites (carbohydrates), which enhance stronger cutting growth during the propagation season.
 As Spellerberg (1986) has already postulated with different plant species, stronger growth of cuttings reduced losses of cuttings during the subsequent winter.
 The fertilisation during the propagation period is also crucial for the appropriate growth of cuttings and sugar synthesis.
 Numerous experiments cover the fertilisation topic in cuttings.
 MacCarthaigh and Eble (1989) described the importance of adding a slow release fertiliser to the rooting substrate to reduce the problems caused by the loss of nutrients as a result of the leaching effect.
 Carney and Whitcomb (1983) also emphasised the importance of adding a slow release fertiliser to the rooting substrate to enhance the growth of cuttings, except the potassium fertilisers which did not cause stronger growth.
 They also showed that stronger fertilisation of the rooting substrate resulted in higher concentrations of added nutrients (N, P2O5, K2O) in the cutting tissues.
 In terms of winter survival rates, this is especially important in the case of potassium, which strengthens cellular membranes (Larcher 2003).